Sanjopp/Infrastructures-et-syst-mes-logiciels-2025/README.md

 This collaborative student project is aiming to rebuild the core features of Tricount from scratch.
 The goal is to design a clean, intuitive system that allows users to split expenses, track balances, and settle debts seamlessly within a group.

-The frontend of this application was developed with the help of a real frontend developer, working in the same company as one of the group members.
+The frontend of this application was developed with the guidance and advices of a real frontend developer, working in the same company as one of the group members.

 ## Run the Application

 **ℹ️ Important**
 Docker Engine must be installed and running for the application to work.

-### .env File
+### `.env` File

 You need an `.env` file looking like
 ```